Code-Institute-Submissions/justgin/README.md

 In addition to this it would be in the best interests of justGin to implement a newsletter which users could sign up to and be notified of any updates, from the above features.

+I think another nice feature to include, would be to expand the number of payment methods with more and more people nowadays using Apple Pay, Google Pay etc.

 ## Technologies
 ### Languages and Frameworks
 * HTML